 1. Get out of debt—or at least get a handle on it!

 Debt can be the biggest roadblock to financial security.
 The average indebted American household has about $135,000 in debt, with the majority of that in outstanding mortgages.
-However, credit card debt continues to be an obstacle to saving as the average household with credit card debt carries a $6900 balance.
+However, credit card debt continues to be an obstacle to saving.
 These numbers can seem daunting and achieving any type of financial security an impossibility –but don’t despair!